The Definitive Guide

 The cycle repeats indefinitely, generating income at every phase.

-The beauty of the wheel is that you generate income in every phase.
-In Phase 1 you earn put premium.
-In Phase 3 you earn call premium.
-Even Phase 2 — assignment — is productive because you bought at a price you chose, with premiums already collected reducing your cost basis.
-There is no “dead” phase.
+There's no “dead” phase here.
+Phase 1 pays you put premium.
+Phase 3 pays you call premium.
+Even Phase 2 — getting assigned — means you bought at a price you chose, with premiums already in your pocket lowering your cost.

-Most wheel traders run multiple positions simultaneously on different stocks.
-While one stock might be in Phase 3 (selling calls after assignment), another might be happily cycling in Phase 1 with puts expiring worthless month after month.
+What I actually do: I run 3-5 positions at once on different stocks.
+One might be in Phase 3 (selling calls after assignment), while another is happily cycling puts that expire worthless month after month.
+The income never stops.

-In your broker's options chain, select the PUT side.
-Choose your expiration date (more on this below), then select a strike price below the current stock price.
-Choose “Sell to Open” and enter 1 contract.
-Place it as a limit order at the mid price between the bid and ask.
-When filled, premium lands in your account immediately.
+Open your broker's options chain.
+Select the PUT side.
+Pick your expiration date (more on this below), then pick a strike price below where the stock is trading.
+Hit “Sell to Open,” enter 1 contract, and place it as a limit order at the mid price between the bid and ask.
+When it fills, premium lands in your account right away.

-Your broker will hold strike price × 100 as collateral.
-For a $230 strike, that's $23,000 locked up until the option expires or you close the trade.
-The premium you collected is yours to keep regardless of outcome.
+Your broker locks up strike price × 100 as collateral.
+A $230 strike means $23,000 is tied up until the option expires or you close it.
+The premium you collected?
+That's yours no matter what happens.

 Worked Example: AAPL Cash-Secured Put